Teens in rehab and local recovery community honor those lost to addiction with a NOPE vigil

 -Denise Achee, Inspirations Education Director

 The Inspirations Nope Vigil this year reached out to fellow members of the community for help and support.
-Together at the First Christian Church, the local recovery community along with Inspirations teens and staff gathered together.
-As a group, they came together in worship and to comfort each other from their lost.
+Together with the First Christian Church, the local recovery community along with Inspirations teens and staff gathered together.
+As a group, they came together in worship and to comfort each other from their loss.

 Our teen’s prepared performances for those who came in honor of the lives we’ve lost to addiction.